 Next to the camera body, your camera lenses are the second most important part of your camera.
 Selecting the right lens (or lenses) is essential for getting the shots you want.
 Selecting a new camera lens requires time and research because you have to consider several factors; desired focal length, lens speed, compatibility with your camera, and budget.

-In this article on Camera Lenses Explained, our goal is to arm you with information you’ll need to choose the most suitable lens for your needs.
-At some point in time you may find yourself shopping for a new lens for either practical or creative reasons.
-The first step is the process is to determine the variables you need to take into account when selecting your new lens.
+In this article on Camera Lenses Explained, our goal is to arm you with the information you’ll need to choose the most suitable lens for your needs.
+At some point in time, you may find yourself shopping for a new lens for either practical or creative reasons.
+The first step in the process is to determine the variables you need to take into account when selecting your new lens.